antonino-feitosa/Powers/README.md

 ## Implementation

+The prototype is textual[^17] (Typescript) based on the software architecture described in [^18].

-This is the first version implemented using Solarus[^11] engine.
+The first version should be implemented using Solarus[^11] engine (lua).

+The final version should be implemenete using Unity.

 [^1]: [https://wiki.daemon.com.br/index.php?title=Supers_RPG]